Optional Placement Year

 - We encourage you to secure a paid placement.
 Average salaries for UK based placements are between £15,000 and £20,000 per annum.
 Employers across all industries advertise paid placements with us on My Career.

 - Placement Year students are subject to reduced tuition fees.
 This fee covers the support that you will receive before, during and after your placement, as well as your continued access to University support services.
 If you are currently eligible for student finance, you will be able to apply for loans through the usual online process.
-Full details regarding fees, funding and access to loans can be found in the Student Handbook.
+Full details regarding fees, funding and access to loans can be found in here.

 - Queries regarding fees and funding that are specific to your circumstances should be raised with the University’s Funding and Financial Support Team on 0115 82 32071 or email@example.com.
 You should also contact your student loan provider to check how much finance you are eligible for.